AlaskaAirlines/Icons/README.md

 ### Icon shape schema

-When adding new icons, be sure to follow this example to add the proper data to the `icons.json` file.
+When adding new icons, be sure to follow the example below to add the proper data to the `icons.json` file.
 Any attribute defined in the `"commonProperties"` object may be over-written in the individual `"icons"` object.

 #### Default attributes for each SVG